Rolv-Apneseth/Rolv-Apneseth/README.md

 ### About me

 I'm a self-taught software developer who loves solving problems.
-I have been learning how to code and applying that knowledge into projects for over a year now.

 I have experience with both desktop and web app development, because to me, it is the process of creating efficient and helpful products and tools which is the most important, not the medium used to achieve that goal.

 ### GitHub Stats